In Search of Robust Measures of Generalization

 Crucially, we do not aim for robustness over all possible environments.
 To achieve some level of generality, useful theories must necessarily have limited scope.
 As we demonstrate in \cref{svmexample}, frequentist generalization bounds can exploit noncausal correlations that can be seen to stand in for unknown properties of the data distribution because of properties of the learning algorithm.
 Such bounds have an important role to play in our search for a theory of generalization in deep learning, but we cannot expect them to explain generalization under interventions that upset these noncausal correlations.
 Bounds that depend on properties of the data distribution have an important role to play, though one hindered by the statistical barriers of unknown distributions, accessible only through a limited pool of data.
 More general theories (that minimize this dependence) can pinpoint key data properties.

 \paragraph{Contributions.}

 Theories of generalization yield predictions: How should we evaluate these predictions empirically?
-In this work, we adopt the proposal of \citep{FGM} to exploit large-scale empirical studies, but critique the paper's guidance that we should evaluate the predictions of these theories in much the same way that we evaluate typical ML benchmarks.
+In this work, we adopt the proposal of \citep{FGM} to exploit large-scale empirical studies, but critique the use of averaging in the evaluation of predictions made by these theories.
 Based on the specific scientific goals of understanding generalization, we propose that the framework of distributional robustness is more appropriate, and suggest how to use it to evaluate generalization measures.

 Besides theoretical contributions, we make empirical contributions: We collect data from thousands of experiments on CIFAR-10 and SVHN, with various values for width, depth, learning rate, and training set size.
 We adopt the ranking task and sign-error loss introduced by \citep{FGM}, but use the collected data to perform a \emph{robust} ranking evaluation, across the 24 candidate generalization measures on over 1,600,000 pairs of experiments.